Author: Willow Aster

 Their relationship happily progressed; Sparrow graduated and received wonderful news about her first book.
 Ian’s career was burgeoning and then, WHAM, a painful confession tore them apart.
 What followed this devastation was page after page of voicemail transcriptions and letters from Ian to Sparrow where he spilled his heart and soul out to her.
 Keep the tissues handy because if you’re as affected as I was, you will be crying.

 A completely devastated Sparrow went back to California and attempted to get on with her life.
-One way she tried was to date several different men, though she could not help to make comparisons to Ian.
+One way she tried was to date several different men, though she could not help but make comparisons to Ian.
 In that regard, they were all found lacking.

 Tessa’s wedding to Jared required Sparrow, as the maid of honor, to travel to New York with a change of planes in Texas.
 This event’s chapter may have been titled “Layover in Hell,” but really it was more like a divine intervention, as Ian was departing Texas for New York and amazingly had the seat right next to Sparrow’s!